-Changes to the landscape and land management practices in the past 100 years have dramatically affected wetlands, making them vulnerable to environmental impacts.
+Changes to the landscape and land management practices have dramatically affected wetlands, making them vulnerable to environmental impacts.
 Damage by cattle, feral pigs and alterations in fire regimes can have significant impact to the health of a wetland.
 In addition, water quality is affected by invasion of tropical fish and changes to land management.

 Weed species such as Water Hyacinth, Olive hymenachne, Para grass and Salvinia now dominate some wetlands, further impacting on native species.